makrai/notes/khosla18-Aff2Vec-affect-enriched-vec.md

   * FFP-Prediction, Affect-APPEND [is the best] for Frustration and Politeness
   * personality detection, Affect-APPEND variants for NEU, AGR, and OPEN
 * Sentiment Analysis(SA) task shows that Affect-APPEND variants report highest
 * WASSA-EmoInt task.
-Affect-APPEND and retrofit variants out perform the
+Affect-APPEND and retrofit variants out perform
 * Qualitative Evaluation: Polarity-Noise@10 and Granular-Noise@10
   * Affect- APPEND report the lowest noise for both cases.
 This shows that the
   * rate of change of noise with varying k provides insights into (1) how